JackDSnyder/stylegan2-face-generation/README.md

 ## Usage

-1. Make sure you have a trained model file (e.g., `network-final.pkl`) in the project directory.
+1. Make sure you have a trained model file (`network-final.pkl`) in the project directory.

 2. Run the generation script:
 ```bash